Can You Throw Away Concrete?

 Concrete has been used by humans for thousands of years, and it’s currently the most widely used building material in the world.

 Because it's used so extensively, concrete is also one of the biggest sources of construction and demolition waste.
-In the United States alone, it makes up about 85% of all construction and demolition debris (around 600 million tons each year)
+In the United States alone, it makes up about 85% of all construction and demolition debris, or approximately 600 million tons each year.
+Given its volume and weight, concrete can’t be thrown out like regular waste.
+It needs to be disposed of or recycled through the proper channels.

 1. Concrete Dumpster Rental